Research output per year

 Australia

-Dr Gerardine Neylon is a political scientist and lecturer at the Graduate School of Education (GSE), holding the position of Course Coordinator for the Masters of Teaching (Early Childhood Education).
+Dr Gerardine Neylon is a political scientist holding the post of Honary Research Fellow at the Graduate School of Education and a Fellow of the Higher Education Authority.

-Gerardine is an early childhood manager and policy maker turned educator, having a Masters in in Public Policy & Administration (Honours) (University of Limerick, Ireland) and a Master’s degree in Child Protection & Welfare (Trinity College, Dublin, Ireland), a B.Sc. in Mutual Business Management (University College Cork, Ireland), a Certificate in Continuing Professional Development – Assessors Training in Early Years Care and Education (Dublin Institute of Technology, Ireland) and a Diploma in Pre-school Care (Cathal Brua St, Dublin Ireland), she obtained her Doctorate of Philosophy PhD at the University of Limerick Ireland.
+Gerardine was awarded tertiary teaching qualifications from UWA adding to her Doctor of Philosophy from the University of Limerick Ireland.
+She has a Master in Public Policy & Administration (Honours) (University of Limerick, Ireland) and a Master degree in Child Protection & Welfare (Trinity College, Dublin, Ireland), a B.Sc. in Mutual Business Management (University College Cork, Ireland) and a Diploma in Pre-school Care (Cathal Brua St, Dublin Ireland).

-Gerardine represents the University of Western Australia on the course advisory committee to the Montessori Institute. is an accredited Higher Education provider and Registered Charity and has been delivering Montessori qualifications nationally for over thirty years.
+Gerardine represented the University of Western Australia on the course advisory committee to the Montessori Institute.
 The Course Advisory Committee is appointed by the Board of Management and consists of industry experts, including Academics from universities and principals of schools.
 The role of the committee is to advise the Institute on all matters pertaining to students and courses, including course structure and delivery, assessment, plagiarism, student attrition and completion and ensuring work-ready graduates.
 This advice forms part of the Institutes Continuous Improvement Plan, which is acted upon and subsequently reported back to the Board and the Associations members and to our regulators TEQSA and ACECQA during the re-registration process.
 TEQSA also requires a report on the composition of committee.
 The Course Advisory Committee is fundamental to the ongoing success of the Montessori Institute and the continued accreditation of our courses.

 AAIMHI’s primary focus is to draw attention to the importance of the healthy social and emotional development of infants (0 to 3 years) in Australia.
 This is achieved by assisting families, professionals and communities to build nurturing and strong relationships with their children, and to be aware of the causes and signs of mental, physical and emotional stress in infants.